 - Guide the process to get the project approved and formalized, supported by the Project Manager when needed

-During project planning, the sponsor:
+During project planning, the responsibility of project sponsor is:

 - Work Breakdown Structure can be reviewed